Tri-Com was formed in 1976 by the cities of Batavia, Geneva and St. Charles to provide emergency communications services

 Tri-Com is Wireless Phase II compliant which means we can locate your GPS equipped phone within 50 to 1000 feet of the location you are calling from as long as you are calling from a cellular phone that is GPS equipped and as long as the GPS function is turned on and not blocked.
 We use an automated mapping system that enables us to plot latitude longitude information when the carriers send the information to us.

 Unfortunately, we cannot accommodate individual tours.
 We do provide tours to community groups such as scouts, civic associations, etc. To arrange for a group tour please contact Training Coordinator Andrew Kunstler at email@example.com.

 Yes.
 With sufficient notice we will be happy to provide a speaker for your group or meeting to talk about 9-1-1 and Tri-Com.
 Please contact the Training Coordinator at (630) 762-2043.

-Tri-Com operates on one channel on a statewide digital trunking system, and maintains operations on several inter-agency VHF frequencies as authorized by the FCC.
+Tri-Com operates on several talkgroups contained within the Starcom21 statewide digital trunking system, and also maintains operations on several interagency VHF frequencies as authorized by the FCC.